oneEyedBunny/Crop-Swap/README.md

-#Pending
+# Pending

 # server side
-1. NEED TO MODIFY GET REQUEST WITH SEARCH TO INCLUDE ZIPCODE/CITY
+1. ***NEED TO MODIFY GET REQUEST WITH SEARCH TO INCLUDE ZIPCODE/CITY***
-1. FIX CREATED DATE IN SERIALIZE
 1. make sure new user inputs transform to lower case on all items
 1. fix tests GET/POST routes >>> swapPosts
 1. Create put test case >>> swapposts
 1. create post test case >>>users
+1. Heroku isn't working, build says error with get request

 # CSS
 1. Create non mobile css
-1. Picture boarders off on all pgs
+1. Picture borders off on all pgs
-1. format layout of My Active swaps section

 # index.HTML
 1. Error handling for new users > not displaying helpful message
+1. ***get username to not have quotes around it >> app.js line12***

+ # createPost.HTML
+ 1. after delete, message saying your post was created needs to be removed...
 ---------------------------------
 # If time permits